ajsmit/Basic_stats/_out/01-intro.md

 ## About this document

-This document, which as available as a HTML file that's viewable on a web browser of your choice (anything will do, but we discourage using Internet Explorer) and as a PDF (accessible from the link at the top of any of the website's pages) that may be printed, was prepared by the software tools available to R via RStudio.
+This document, which as available as an HTML file that's viewable on a web browser of your choice (anything will do, but we discourage using Internet Explorer) and as a PDF (accessible from the link at the top of any of the website's pages) that may be printed, was prepared by the software tools available to R via RStudio.
 We use the package called `bookdown` that may be accessed and read about [here](https://bookdown.org/yihui/bookdown/) to produce this documentation.
-The entire source code to reproduce this book is available from my [GitHub account](https://github.com/ajsmit/).
+The entire source code to reproduce this book is available from my [GitHub repo](https://github.com/ajsmit/Basic_stats).

 ```r